The Problem: Noisy RV Awning Flapping In Wind

 The more traditional methods of how to tie down an awning come in a few styles.
 Here are a few options:

-The Camco Awning De-Flapper Max works by clipping 8″ wide grippers to your awning then uses velcro-like hook and loop fastener straps to attach the gadgets to the side awning arms to prevent flapping in windy and rainy conditions.
+The Camco Awning De-Flapper Max works by clipping 8″ wide grippers to your awning then uses velcro-like hook and loop fastener straps combined with durable nylon to attach the gadgets to the side awning arms to prevent flapping in mild windy and rainy conditions.

 The JR Products 25 Foot RV Awning Tie Down design is one of the most commonly used ready-made gadgets to keep an RV awning from flapping.